zacksfF/Distributed-Systems/README.md

 # Patterns of Distributed Systems: A Practical Exploration

 Welcome to this comprehensive exploration of fundamental patterns for building robust and scalable **distributed systems**!
-This repository delves into a rich collection of patterns, equipping you with the knowledge and practical code examples to tackle common challenges in **distributed system design**.
+This repository delves into a rich collection of patterns, equipping you with the knowledge and practical code examples to tackle common challenges in **distributed system **.